-We endeavour to equip our students to access and benefit from a breadth of learning opportunities at school.
-We aim to address the skills and understanding that pupils may find difficult as a result of their autism, as well as build on their strengths and interests to improve students' learning and wellbeing.

-We believe that the following 4 curriculum areas are cross curricula priorities for our students, leading them to access the wider curricula and to gain positive outcomes for them in their later life:
+Our mission is to equip our students to access and benefit from a breadth of learning opportunities at school.
+We aim to address the skills and understanding that pupils may find difficult as a result of their autism, as well as build on their strengths and interests to improve students' learning and well being.
+We believe that the following areas are a priority for our students, which will lead to more positive outcomes for later life:

-My Social Communication
+- > My Social Communication

-Myself:
+- > Myself:

 - Regulation of emotions and behaviour

 - Social development

 - Independence